miracum/vfps/README.md

 > **Warning**
 > This is not a production-ready deployment but merely used to get started and testing quickly.
 > This sets strict and low resource limits, uses the `latest` tag, runs database migrations as part
-> of the startup, and uses the default datbase password for an unoptimized PostgreSQL deployment.
+> of the startup, and uses the default password for an unoptimized PostgreSQL deployment.

 ```sh
 docker compose -f docker-compose.yaml --profile=test up